I know I should have my dog spayed to help control the pet population, but would it be so bad to let her have just one litter before I do that?

 Dear Must Add More Adorable Puppies to Unruly Population,

-But each puppy you allow your dog to give birth to takes away the chance that one shelter dog had to find a family.
+Each puppy you allow your dog to give birth to takes away the chance that one shelter dog had to find a family.
 And now that shelter dog has to sit and wait, taking up resources that could go to another dog in need.
 Some dogs wait so long that they are euthanized because they can’t find a home.
-In fact, about 1.2 million dogs are euthanized every year in the United States because no one wanted them.
+In fact,over 600,000 dogs are euthanized every year in the United States because no one wanted them.

 Is your adoration of your dog worth letting another animal die without a loving home?

 If you are so confident that you know people who would take the puppies, you could probably find homes for shelter dogs, instead.
 You could save lives with your resources and give people the chance to find their own “most beautiful dog in the world”.

 You wouldn’t just be saving one dog, you’d be saving the next dog who is able to stay at the shelter in their place.

 And if you truly can’t get over your selfishness–and that’s what it is–because your pup is just that beautiful, think of your own dog’s health.

 And when your dog isn’t spayed and is in heat, she can attract unwanted or aggressive male dogs to her.
 Do you really want every boy dog in the area barking at your door trying to impregnate your precious girl?

 Hopefully that gives you some perspective, M.A.M.A.
 P.U.P., and I encourage you to use your connections to bring shelter dogs together with people looking for a loving pooch to have in their home.